merge two data frames by ID

 before joining them with rbind( ).

-To practice joining data frames in R with dplyr, try the free first chapter of this interactive course on joining data.
+To practice manipulating data frames with the dplyr package, try this interactive course on data frame manipulation in R.